gianisp/Infrastructure/SDK-documentation/Securing Internet of Things.md

 # Publish Zone

-Publish zone contains any offshore user-facing applications, APIs, and integrated solutions. and provides application firewall functionality.
+Publish zone contains any offshore user-facing applications, APIs, and integrated solutions.
+It also provides application firewall functionality.
 This zone is protected by Application Firewalls, DDoS measurements.
 Access to Apps, APIs and data is controlled by authentication schemes and Identity Management enforcing the correct level of security for the solution and protection level.

 # Cloud Gateway Zone

-Cloud gateway Zone contains end point for the IoT traffic, receives data from all authenticated IoT Clients and Gateways, makes the data available for consumers in the Service Zone through queues and buffering.
+Cloud gateway Zone contains end point for the IoT traffic, receives data from all authenticated IoT Clients and Gateways, and makes the data available for consumers in the Service Zone through queues and buffering.

 # Service Zone